HoGentTIN/rm-paper-en/instructions/1-environment.md

 sudo dpkg -i ./code_*.deb   # VS Code
 ```

 De **TeX live** distribution is very extensive and was divided into different packages. `texlive` is the basic installation, `texlive-full` the complete distribution (including parts you might never need).
-The choice is yours: either you install TeX live completely, either the basic installation complemented with the extra features you need, e.g. `texlive-science`, `texlive-xetex`, etc. For a detailed overview of availble features you can explore the `apt search texlive`.
+The choice is yours: either you install TeX live completely, either the basic installation complemented with the extra features you need, e.g. `texlive-science`, `texlive-xetex`, etc. For a detailed overview of available features you can explore the `apt search texlive`.
 You will have to find out for yourself what you really need and what you have to install additionally.

 ## Configuration Git, Github